Fact Check: Does contraception reduces abortions?

 Fact checking the anti-choice myth that contraception does not reduce abortions

-Unfortunately for those quoted above, “there is no credible evidence that supports” their claims.
+Unfortunately for those quoted above, “there is no credible evidence that supports” their blanket claims.
 [10] In fact, the exact opposite is true: contraception reduces the number of abortions by preventing unplanned pregnancies.
 While failure rates vary by type, “reputable, current research shows that improved contraceptive use has helped reduce unintended pregnancies and decrease the rate of abortions.”
 [11]

 🟩 A Colorado Family Planning initiative made long-acting contraceptive methods (IUDs and implants) affordable, which resulted in a 50 percent drop in teen births and abortions, saving the state 70 million dollars.